How to tell someone about a death in the family

 Where should I tell them?

-Ideally, the news of a death should be delivered face-to-face, when you are both sitting down.
-This is especially the case if the person you are breaking the news to had a close relationship with the person who has died.
+Ideally, the news of a death should be delivered face-to-face, when you're both sitting down.
+This is especially the case if the person you're breaking the news to had a close relationship with the person who has died.

 Avoid distractions and interruptions where possible.
 For example, put your mobile phone on silent, and turn off radios and televisions.